 Conditioned behaviours learned early in life can hold back our chances to form relationships of a healing nature.

-There was one principal theme I explored in the video "The books we hardly ever read", and that was the process of meeting new others.
+There was one principal theme I explored in my adventure video "The books we hardly ever read", and that was the process of meeting new others.
 In that particular video I paused on the novel opportunities for bonding and intimacy that new encounters offer, and encouraged everyone to ask "what forces in and out of our control, contribute to these new positive experiences?".

-Now, at 45 I am kind of late to understanding the real pedal-break our early conditioned behaviours put on the expressive self, and how this ultimately impacts on our opportunities for nurturing new relationships, but that’s what I am here to correct, so let’s get into it.
+Now, at 45 years old I am kind of late to understanding the real pedal-break our early conditioned behaviours put on the expressive self, and how this ultimately impacts on our opportunities for nurturing new relationships, but that’s what I am here to correct, so let’s get into it.

 To provide an example of how this learning unfolds let's imagine Stephanie.
 Stephanie is a parent who goes to the park with her son Sufi to have a stroll and play.
 Sufi is quite the active child here, and today, as he is kicking the ball around, he happens to kick the ball towards Marlene, a little tenacious girl of his age but who is new to the park, and its social conventions.
 Now, to Sufi’s surprise, Marlene grabs the ball and takes it to her father as if the ball was hers.
 Sufi, upset, and ready to recuperate his ball at whatever cost, runs towards her with the characteristic determination of a two years old.
 Something is about to happen here, but fortunately Stephanie, who knows all too well the drama a two years old can experience and create, speeds up her pace, grabs Sufi by the hand, pulls him slightly down to a halt, and says: "Now Sufi, let's ask the little girl here if we can have the ball back politely, should we?!...(Sufi looks at her mother angry)...
 Or why not play together?
 Would you like to play together Sufi?".